Allies yank support for Swalwell’s California governor run after sexual assault allegations - WTOP News

 Newsom, a likely 2028 presidential candidate who has avoided engaging in the contest to replace him, said in a statement: “As we continue to learn more, these allegations from multiple sources are deeply troubling and must be taken seriously.”

-Former House Speaker Nancy Pelosi, who hasn’t endorsed in the race, said the “serious allegations” must be investigated.
+Former House Speaker Nancy Pelosi, who hasn’t endorsed in the race, said the “serious allegations” must be investigated and that she spoke to Swalwell and suggested that be done “outside of a gubernatorial campaign.”

-“As I discussed with Congressman Swalwell, it is clear that is best done outside of a gubernatorial campaign,” she said in social media posted by her staff.

 The allegations surfaced at a critical stage of the wide-open campaign to lead the nation’s most populous state.
-The exodus of support threatened to cripple Swalwell’s campaign, less than a month before voters receive mail ballots in advance of the June 2 election.
+Voters will receive mail ballots next month in advance of the June 2 election.

 The paper didn’t name the woman, and The Associated Press has not been able to independently verify her account and identity.
 Her lawyer declined to comment.